openedx/edx-documentation/en_us/shared/developing_course/course_components.rst

 Add a Component
 ********************

-To add a component to the unit, select the component type that you want under **Add New Component**.
+To add a component to the unit, under **Add New Component** select a component type.

 .. image:: ../../../shared/images/AddNewComponent.png
-  :alt: Image of adding a new component
+  :alt: The controls for the default component types you can add: Discussion,
+      HTML, Problem, and Video.

-For more information, see the documentation for the specific component type that you want:
+For more information, see the documentation for the specific component type that you want to work with.

 - :ref:`Working with Discussion Components`
 - :ref:`Working with HTML Components`